Easy Spaghetti and Meatballs

 • 320 g dried spaghetti

-• 30 g Parmigiano-Reggiano for serving grated
+• 30 g Parmigiano-Reggiano finely grated, for serving

 • 10 g fresh basil leaves for garnish